OrderIn/CoRedux/README.md

 - sends updated current state to all `StateReceiver`s
 - broadcast input action to all side effects "workers" coroutines

-If a side effect emtis a new action this action is added at the end of the internal queue of actions waiting to be dispatched to reducer and to other side effects.
+If a side effect emits a new action this action is added at the end of the internal queue of actions waiting to be dispatched to reducer and to other side effects.

-### Logging

-To log events you have to add a `LogSink` to your store.
-Actually, you can add multiple `LogSink`s if you want to add multiple type of logging.
-You do that by passing a list of `LogSink`s in `createStore( logSinks = listOf(logSink1, logSink2, ... )`.

-Types of log events are limited and defined by `LogEvent` sealed class hierarchy.

-`Store` instance will automatically send log events, while `SideEffect` implementations should send log events by themselfs, using provided `logger`.